 - A writing sample from a previous class of 5-10 pages in length, an excerpt from a larger document is acceptable.

 - Two letters of recommendation from William & Mary faculty or research supervisors assessing your analytical ability, writing skill, maturity, and capacity to conduct independent social science or historical research.
-Faculty letters of recommendation may be submitted via e-mail at [[pips]] or, if more convenient, in hard copy to PIPS, Department of Government, Tyler Room 318.
-Inform your faculty recommenders that a short informal assessment submitted via email is preferred.
-For their convenience, they may use this recommendation form.
-Please download the linked pdf file and send to your recommenders so that they can fill in the blank fields.
+Please provide your recommenders with this recommendation form.
 Recommenders should be able to type directly into the pdf document.
+Faculty recommendation forms may be submitted via email to firstname.lastname@example.org or, if more convenient, in hard copy to PIPS, Department of Government, Tyler Hall Room 318.

 - Complete the PIPS Personal Information Form.
 Click here for the document.